 We use a difference-in-differences (DID) model to estimate the MRT Jakarta’s effects on the combined total weekly vehicle kilometers traveled (VKT) on auto and motorcycle.
 Equation 1 indicates the approach:

-where y is weekly VKT as the outcome of interest; treatment (T), a binary indicator of treatment status; time (A), indicating before and after the MRT Jakarta began full operation; and the interaction term (δ) between treatment (T) and time (A) as the DID estimator.
-We also incorporate additional covariates to control for socioeconomic (SE), including household size, presence of children, individual employment status, income, and motorized vehicle ownership, as well as station neighborhood (Area).
-To account for the outliers, we exclude households whose weekly VKT was more than 300 kilometers.
+whereis weekly VKT as the outcome of interest; treatment a binary indicator of treatment status; time indicating before and after the MRT Jakarta began full operation; and the interaction term between treatment and time as the DID estimator.
+We also incorporate additional covariates to control for socioeconomic including household size, presence of children, individual employment status, income, and motorized vehicle ownership, as well as station neighborhood To account for the outliers, we exclude households whose weekly VKT was more than 300 kilometers.
 Therefore, the sample size in the dataset is 154 (72 treatment; 82 control) instead of 158.

 Prior to presenting findings from the DID models, Table 1 shows the within-group differences in the weekly VKT of treatment and control respondents across survey waves.
 On the one hand, the descriptive statistics show that treatment respondents’ average weekly VKT slightly increased after the MRT Jakarta opening from the baseline values.
 On the other hand, we observe an even larger increase in average weekly VKT for the control respondents than treatment individuals across survey waves.
 Our data suggest that notable increases in employment participation for treatment and control groups across survey waves likely explain this observation.
 We subsequently used a t-test and found that the within-group mean difference of weekly VKT was statistically insignificant in both groups (Table 1).